SophieDeBenedetto/elixir_linter/README.md

 * How to store absolute filepath from root of this directory to /tmp
 * configure to run from command line
-* understand how to package for inclusion in a larger project
+* understand how to package for inclusion in a larger project (maybe punt until done with next part)

+...

+* Use credo to lint repo and capture output
+* delete repo from tmp

 ## Installation